-Before the meeting
+1 Before the meeting

-You can encourage every PCC member to spend time praying for the meeting before they come.
+You can encourage every member of the group to spend time praying for the meeting before they come.
 You might like to think this is going to happen anyway, but also suspect that many people will fail to do this.
-Perhaps you might have a prayer card for each member listing those on the Council and some obvious and general topics for prayer, most especially for wisdom and discernment.
-Then ask every PCC member to use this for each meeting and each week of the year.
+Perhaps you might have a prayer card for each member listing those on the group and some obvious and general topics for prayer, most especially for wisdom and discernment.
+Then ask every member to use this for each meeting and each week of the year.

-At the start of the meeting
+2 At the start of the meeting

 Most people will expect this.
-But you have all kinds of options for the form of prayer to use - see Section 4 below.
-Whatever you do, this must not become routine, getting the 'holy bit' out of the way.
+But you have all kinds of options for the form of prayer to use - see below.
+Whatever you do, this must not become routine, getting the 'holy bit'

+out of the way.
 It may become this as late-comers arrive and people open their laptops or shuffle their papers.

-At key points within the meeting
+3 At key points within the meeting